 Even though one in five people admitted to feelings of loneliness, more people than we think are suffering in silence.
 A Red Cross survey of 1,000 people found that almost 60 per cent of respondents admitted they didn’t feel confident talking about loneliness, and a third more said they’d never admit to feeling lonely to anyone.

 Here are a few ways that we can help to better support others:

 How to help someone who is lonely

 Having a chat over a cup of tea, or helping a lonely person to join a local community group could be all it takes to help them feel better.

 Our Loneliness Action Group brings together government, charities and businesses who work together to stop loneliness across the UK.

 During the coronavirus pandemic, kindness has been keeping us all together.
 Here are eight ways you can help your community.

 We know that loneliness is one of the biggest public health crises of our times.
-That’s why the British Red Cross is working to tackle loneliness right now and partnered with the Co-op (2015-2019) to get the Connecting Communities scheme up and running.
+That’s why the British Red Cross is working to tackle loneliness right now.

-We also have a clear vision of what needs to be done in the future and will continue to fight for change to ensure that everyone is supported.
+We have a clear vision of what needs to be done in the future and will continue to fight for change to ensure that everyone is supported.

 Read about the progress we’ve made to build a society where no-one feels alone.